docBliny/docBliny.github.io/streamdeck-roon/index.md

 ## Release notes

+### [1.0.7] - 2020-08-07
+- Fix issues when waking up from sleep where dynamically rendered images may cause buttons to fail to work.

+### [1.0.6] - 2020-08-04
+- Add ability to show current volume on volume set button

 ### [1.0.5] - 2020-06-27
 * Fixed an issue causing the cover art to not always be rendered
 * Fixed an issue causing the Play button to not update correctly